awersli99/discordgo-weather-bot/README.md

 ?weather {location name}
 ```

-If no locations are being found even though they are correct, the API key is most likely incorrect.
+If no locations are being found even though the names are correct, the API key is most likely incorrect.